arnab8820/JioTV-epg/README.md

 This repository contains XML guide data for using with JioTv m3u playlist

 Features:
-1. Contains EPG data from past 7 days to next 2 days
+1. Contains EPG data from past 7 days to next 2 days2
 2. Daily updated
 3. Contains EPG for all channels